Rialto Theater (Casper, Wyoming)

-The Rialto Theater in Casper, Wyoming was built as the New Lyric Theater in 1921.
-It was constructed with 800 seats by Henry Brennan who had a successful Vaudeville house, on which he based the new cinema.
-He almost immediately sold the building in 1922 to new owner E.J.
-Schulte who invested $50,000 in a remodeling project designed by Casper architects William Dubois and Leon Goodrich.
-The reopening in 1922 featured the William C. deMille movie Nice People, a silent film that was accompanied by the Chicago Netto Ladies Orchestra.
-In 1928 the Rialto began to show talkies.
+The Rialto Theater (originally the New Lyric Theater) is a former movie theater in Casper, Wyoming built in 1921.
+It was constructed with 800 seats by Henry Brennan, who had a successful Vaudeville house, on which he based the new cinema.
+He sold the building in 1922 to E.J.
+Schulte, a Schulte invested $50,000 in a remodeling project designed by Casper architects William Dubois and Leon Goodrich.
+The reopening featured the William C. deMille movie Nice People, a silent film that was accompanied by the Chicago Netto Ladies Orchestra.
+In 1928, the Rialto began to show talkies.
+The theater was added to the National Register of Historic Places in 1993.

 The Rialto measures 50 ft by 100 ft on a prominent corner site.
 The brick facade is plain in form but the brickwork is extensively detailed.
-A tall neon sign marks the corner, replacing the original metal sign and a marquee was added, covering the original leaded glass transoms over the storefronts.
+A tall neon sign marks the corner, replacing the original metal sign, and a marquee was added, covering the original leaded glass transoms over the storefronts.
 A tall parapet adds to the apparent mass of the theater.
 Storefronts on both frontages house retail shops.
-On the interior a balcony is reached by two curving stairs on either side of the lobby, replacing a single grand stair from the first design.
+On the interior, a balcony is reached by two curving stairs on either side of the lobby, replacing a single grand stair from the first design.

-The Rialto was sold in 2023 and has re-opened as an event venue in the summer of 2024.
-It was listed on the National Register of Historic Places in 1993.

-The Rialto currently hosts ticketed and private events with a focus on Stand-Up Comedy, Music, and family-friendly events.
-Current ownership is marketing the venue in a partnership with the Gaslight Social and the forthcoming America which is expected to re-open in 2025.
-It was listed on the National Register of Historic Places in 1993.
+The Rialto was sold in 2023 and re-opened as an event venue in the summer of 2024.
+It hosts ticketed and private events with a focus on stand-up comedy, music, and family-friendly events.
+Current ownership is marketing the venue in a partnership with the other downtown venues, including the America theater, which is expected to re-open in 2025.